jax-ml/jax/jax/experimental/jax2tf/g3doc/no_xla_limitations.md

 * Input may be provided in any order (specified using `dimension_numbers`).
 * Only one of depthwise, atrous and transposed convolutions may be used at the same time, though depthwise atrous convolutions are supported.
+* Convolutions are known to have a somewhat higher numeric inaccuracy, so if you are using many large convolutions, this may lead to large deviations.

 ### XlaGather